oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/include/README.md

 | Filename       | Description
 ---              |---
-| streaming_qrd.hpp | Defines a functor that implements the QR decomposition of matrices.
+| streaming_qrd.hpp | QR decomposition of matrices with pipe interfaces.
-| streaming_qri.hpp | Defines a functor that implements the QR-based inversion of matrices.
+| streaming_qri.hpp | QR-based inversion of matrices with pipe interfaces.

 ## License
 Code samples are licensed under the MIT license.
 See